Home Learning Resources for Year 1

 PE this term

-This half term the children will all need a PE kit in school.
-This is a pair of blue or black shorts, a white t-shirt and pumps or trainers for outdoors.
+This half term the children will all need an indoor PE kit in school.
+This is a pair of blue or black shorts and a white t-shirt.
+They will also need a swimming kit, swimming costume and towel, for a Tuesday.

 Phonics and Spelling